Operators can register other channel members as operators through the

 The following table shows the main classes used in

 RegisterOperatorFragment to display and customize the register members as operators screen.

 Depending on the UI or the feature you wish to customize in the fragment, you can change the classes mentioned in the table.
 To learn how to customize the fragment, follow the links to Customization listed below:

 Note: The links to the above Customization pages provide an example of how to customize classes related to

 ChannelFragment.
-In order to make changes to the register as operator screen, you must use the correct classes.
+In order to make changes to the register members as operators screen, you must use the correct classes.